Little Fenton

-Little Fenton is a settlement and civil parish about 11 miles from York, in the Selby District, in the county of North Yorkshire, England.
+Little Fenton is a settlement and civil parish about 11 miles from York, in the county of North Yorkshire, England.
 In 2001 the parish had a population of 87.
 The parish touches Biggin, Church Fenton and Sherburn in Elmet.

+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 History

 The name "Fenton" means 'Fen farm/settlement', the "Little" part to distinguish from Church Fenton.
 Church and Little Fenton were recorded in the Domesday Book as Fentun.
 Little Fenton was a township in the parish of Kirk Fenton (Church Fenton), it became a separate parish in 1866.